splynx/docs/files/en/customer_management/customer_information/customer_information.md

 * Status - options to set are: New, Active, Inactive, Blocked.
 (Some functions are limited Active customers only, i.e, for the client of make use of services.
 Also, it is necessary for a customer to be inactive in order to delete them *Inactive -> Save -> Actions -> Delete*)

 **New** - status given to customer recently created or added to the system.<br>
-**Active** - status given to clients to allow the system to take their profile into account and make feature available.<br>
+**Active** - status given to customers to allow the system to take their profile into account and make feature available.<br>
-**Inactive** - status given to clients for the system to disregard/ignore their profile, client no longer uses services.<br>
+**Inactive** - status given to customers for the system to disregard/ignore their profile, client no longer uses services.<br>
-**Blocked** - status given to clients who failed to make payments for services or to simply deny access to the client while taking their profile into account.
+**Blocked** - status given to customers who failed to make payments for services or to simply deny access to the client while taking their profile into account.

 * Type of billing - the options are Recurring payments, Prepaid (daily) or Prepaid (custom)